Niraj Patel

 Niraj Kanubhai Patel (born 26 March 1981 in Ahmedabad, Gujarat) is an Indian first class cricketer.
 He is a left-handed middle order batsman.
 Patel represents Gujarat in Ranji Trophy.
 He is a great coach and now coaches kids in Chicago, IL.
+He coaches in BPL Youth league and is very dedicated.
 He was purchased by the Rajasthan Royals for the 2008 and 2009 seasons of Indian Premier League.